3 min read

-Despite it’s rather bleak connotations for being the colour of sadness, blue flowers are also said to signify hope and looking to the future with positivity.
+Despite its rather bleak connotations for being the color of sadness, blue flowers are also said to signify hope and looking to the future with positivity.
 This makes a blue bouquet perfect for someone who’s embarking on a new adventure in their career or personal life.

 Dreams and Clarity

-Blue is the colour of night and shade in lots of art works and for this reason it’s the ideal colour for mystery.
+Blue is the color of night and shade in lots of artworks and for this reason, it’s the ideal color for mystery.
 If you’re looking to add an air of the unknown and the ethereal to your bouquet then blue flowers could be the way to go.

-FloraQueen delivers flowers of all colours around the world.
-With their international flower delivery service to over 100 countries your bouquet can be prepared by our network of expert florists and be delivered wherever your relatives may be.
-With same and next day delivery available in many cases it doesn’t even matter if your gift is last minute.
+FloraQueen delivers flowers of all colors around the world.
+With their international flower delivery service to over 100 countries, your bouquet can be prepared by our network of expert florists and be delivered wherever your relatives may be.
+With the same and next day delivery available in many cases it doesn’t even matter if your gift is last minute.
 Send flowers with FloraQueen today.